-Buckle up everyone, I’m about to address an extremely controversial topic.
-Politics, perhaps?
-The election?
-Not quite.
-Star Wars.
+Buckle up everyone.
+It's time to talk about Star Wars.
 Specifically, Star Wars: The Rise of Skywalker.
 Contrary to popular opinion, this is a movie I greatly enjoyed for a variety of reasons.
 So much so, in fact, that I went to see it three times in theaters (What?
 It’s the last movie of the Skywalker Saga...Psych.
 We all know Disney isn’t going to let that happen).

 While I appreciated TROS for a variety of reasons, today I’m going to focus on the dually adored and despised pairing of Rey and Ben Solo.
 Now, full disclosure, I myself wasn’t on board with Reylo until the end of TROS.
 Like a good many people, I was concerned about how their relationship could slide into an abusive one and also wondered if they would end up being related.
 We’ll never feel safe after The Empire Strikes Back.